sibabalwemosia24/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4. Function frees a listint_t list
 5. Function frees a listint_t list
 6. Funtion deletes the head node of a listint_t linked list and returns the head
+7. Function returns the nth node of a listint_t linked list